filippoprafloriani/Life-data-epidemiology/README.md

 Pdf file with the presentation.

-Jupyter notebook in Python with the code of fear model.
+Jupyter notebook in Python with the code of the behavioural model (fear model).